 Who should author a contract?

-Authoring a contract should only be undertaken by legal professionals, such as lawyers or contract specialists with the necessary know-how and expertise in contract law.
+Authoring a contract should be done by legal professionals, such as lawyers or contract specialists, with the necessary know-how and expertise in contract law.

 These professionals should be well-versed in legal terminology, drafting techniques, and the specific requirements of different types of contracts.